-Brambles businesses enter their waste data into the iCARE system regularly.
+Where possible our Brambles vendors send waste and water data to our new sustainability analytical tool, Arete.
+Brambles businesses also enter their waste data into the iCARE system regularly where it is not possible to obtain vendor data.
 Brambles requests the businesses to enter the amount of plastic, metal, paper and corrugate that sites collect from customers (ie returned with the equipment) and have recycled.